msuero-alt/data-analytics-portfolio/retail-rfm-analysis/README.md

 ---

+## Relevant Skills for Business Roles

+- Data cleaning and validation
+- Handling customer and transaction records
+- Aggregation and reporting
+- Identifying inconsistencies in datasets
+- Working with structured tabular data (similar to Excel workflows)

+---

 ## How to Run
 1. Open `online_retail_rfm_analysis.ipynb` in Jupyter Notebook or VS Code.
 2. Ensure Python 3.x and the following packages are installed: